takkun-mint/FallGuysTools/README.md

     ・ "!" to indicate a new setting item during the reward loading countdown. mark indicating a new setting item is not displayed during the reward loading countdown. <br>
     ・ Fixed a problem in which the number of players who dropped out during round loading was also included in the calculation of the clear percentage, resulting in a discrepancy between the actual number of players who cleared the round and the number of players who cleared the round. <br>
     ・ Fixed a problem that caused the external display timer to behave erratically, such as not saving properly after changing the position of the external display timer or not moving to the saved position. <br>

+  ○ 2.5.01 <br>
+    ・ Fixed a problem in which the external display timer was displayed only momentarily even if it was turned off in the settings. <br>
+    ・ Fixed a problem in which adjusting the size of the external display timer was not reflected. <br>
+    ・ Fixed a problem that prevented switching between PlayerList and SquadList. <br>
+    ・ Fixed a problem in which the "!" mark indicating a new setting item would appear even though the settings screen was opened. mark indicating a new setting item, even though the settings screen was opened. <br>
+    ・ Fixed a problem in which a player who was eliminated from the competition would finish first in a point-getting round. <br>
+    ・ Fixed problem with reward loading count sound not playing. <br>
+    ・ If the 5-count sound is disabled in the settings, the Roll off circling sound effect is also not played. <br>